JSmith604/TeamManagementApp/README.md

 ### Running the Server

-python manage.py runserver
+`python manage.py runserver`

-Navigate to `http://localhost:8000` in your browser to view the application.
+Navigate to your localhost in your browser to view the application.

 ## Running Tests

-python manage.py test
+`python manage.py test team_management` or `python manage.py test team_management -v 2` to see more detail

 ## Built With